-Literary Museum named after F.M.
-Dostoevsky was opened on January 28, 1983.
-It is located in one of the oldest buildings of Omsk, built in 1799, for the commandants of the Omsk fortress.
+Literary museum named after F.M.
+Dostoevsky was established on January, 28th 1983.
+It is situated in one of Omsk’s oldest houses, built in 1799 for Omsk fortress commandants.

-The museum holds exhibitions, book presentations, creative evenings, meetings with writers, thematic literary living rooms, and conferences.
-In recent years, along with the traditional forms of work, literary quest-excursions, author programs and museum lessons on literary local history for students of different ages have been developed.
+The museum organizes exhibitions, book presentations, creative evenings, meetings with writers, thematic literature salons, conferences.
+In recent years, along with traditional types of work, the museum developed qwest-excursions on literature, author programs and museum lessons on literary regional studies for the students of different age groups.

 We will answer everything that interests you.